- Sharp exterior

 Up front, comfortable sport buckets are complemented by standard seat massagers and are widely adjustable.
 In back, the two outboard positions don’t have the same bolstering as front seat riders, but are comfortable.
 Riding hump in the S4 may be a dicey proposition depending on how aggressive the driver is—be sure to call “shotgun” first.

-The S4 features standard 60/40-split folding rear seats that help the trunk’s standard 13 cubic feet of cargo capacity.
+The S4 features standard 60/40-split folding rear seats that supplement the trunk’s standard 13 cubic feet of cargo capacity.

 Ride quality in the S4 falls closer to “comfort” than “performance,” which our backs appreciated after a long day behind the wheel.
 Audi doesn’t pipe in many engine sounds, and the rumble from quad-tipped exhausts out back is fairly muted too.
 The S4 doesn’t scream “sport sedan,” which may help explain part of its appeal.